Black Friday TV deals: What's hot for 2019

+First, peruse our list of the best TVs of 2019, then head below to find our favorites that are currently on sale.
+(Hint: These include LG's 2019 OLED models and TCL Roku TVs.)

-We've gathered the best Black Friday TV deals so far.
+We've gathered the best Black Friday TV deals so far here.
 Unless noted otherwise, the deals are all available now.
 We'll update this list with the latest deals going forward -- and we expect that to happen A LOT.
 For now, dig in.

 A bigger version of the 3-Series with a similar story: Roku's great smart TV system built-in, but this time with 4K HDR compatibility.
 Again, the picture quality is no great shakes, but this price is good enough (the lowest this year so far) you can probably overlook that.
 Read our TCL 50S425 Roku TV review.